Skip to main content

 Connectivity

-The connectivity timeline chart tracks the wireless controllers connectivity state to the dashboard.
-Users can hover of the the timeline to view any connectivity errors that may have occurred over the selected time span.
+The connectivity timeline chart tracks the wireless controller's connectivity state to the dashboard.
+Users can hover over the timeline to view any connectivity errors that may have occurred over the selected time span.

 Clients